forax/pro-demo/README.md

 $6 ==> [target/src/artifact, target/src/artifact/printer.logger-1.0.jar, target/src/artifact/printer.main-1.0.jar, target/src/artifact/printer.api-1.0.jar]
 ```

-If we want to run the application, we first need to declare the version of the module and which module declares a main class by seeting the packager.moduleMetadata
+If we want to run the application, we first need to declare the version of the module and which module declares a main class by setting the packager.moduleMetadata
 ```
 set("packager.moduleMetadata", list("printer.main@1.0/com.acme.printer.main.Main"))
 ```